 Simply ignore the days when you’re not supposed to perform it.

 Easy-peasy!7 Ways How A Habit Tracker Can Move Your Life Forward Click To Tweet

-Those were some of the biggest benefits a habit tracker has to offer.
+Those were some of the biggest habit tracker benefits that you can get from using it.

 To my mind, at least… 🙂